developik-um/developik-um.github.io/README.md

 ### Creating Resume
 <i> Steps for moving your resume to markdown format </i>
-- Go to a markdown editor page [Stackedit - Markdown page](https://stackedit.io/app)
+1. Go to a markdown editor page [Stackedit - Markdown page](https://stackedit.io/app)
-- Copy your resume from your word or text document to a text box on this page
+2. Copy your resume from your word or text document to a text box on this page
-- Make corrections to make it look as similar as possible to your formated resume using markdown techniques.
+3. Make corrections to make it look as similar as possible to your formated resume using markdown techniques.
 Refer to the markdown tutorial in the [More Resources](#more-resources) section for more information about useful techniques for formatting your markdown file.
-- After you formatted your resume, download it by doing the following steps:
+4. After you formatted your resume, download it by doing the following steps:
-    - Click <b>"Toggle side bar"</b>
+    4.1 Click <b>"Toggle side bar"</b>
-    - Click <b>"Import/Export"</b>
+    4.2 Click <b>"Import/Export"</b>
-    - Click <b>"Export as Markdown file"</b>
+    4.3 Click <b>"Export as Markdown file"</b>

-> Emphasis on what is important was completed according to styling recommendations by A.Ether.
+> Emphasis on important bulletpoints was added according to styling recommendations by A.Ether.

 ![Gif Actions](https://github.com/developik-um/developik-um.github.io/blob/gh-pages/assets/Animation1.gif)